 49. “I cannot possibly understand how you feel.
 But I’m here”.

-54. I love when someone hears a song that reminds them of him & they reach out to tell me!
+54. I love when someone hears a song that reminds them of him and they reach out to tell me!

-55. “Come rest a minute – let’s talk about & remember all those sweet memories.
-Your dad was a great man & father”.
+55. “Come rest a minute.
+Let’s talk about and remember all those sweet memories.
+Your dad was a great man and father”.

 62. “You are a good mother and his death with never change that”